Record Breaking Cartier Crash Leads Fortuna’s December Sales

 We Invite You to Auction!

 We are always accepting fine jewelry and watch consignments for upcoming auctions, whether it is a single item or an entire collection.
-The next opportunity to consign is for the Fine Jewels auction on February 6, 2020.
-The cutoff date to submit your fine jewelry or watches is January 8.
+Check out our upcoming auctions here.
 Please contact our office or fill out our web form for a complimentary auction appraisal.
 Our specialists look forward to helping you understand the value of your pieces.

 For more information, please contact us at: